hydraulic-institute/edb/readme.md

     -  This build will also generate the `friction-loss-materials-full.json` file in the `generate/static` folder.
         - This file is used by the friction calculator implemented in the `source/javascript/calculators.js` file.

+### Note
+There is a special case for *Plastic Pipes* in the `build-full.py` file.
+Instead of *Wall Thickness, inches* heading and selector, *Plastic Pipes* has *Minimum Thickness, inches* for the heading and selector.

 ---

 ## Process for Updated FLANGE Data